maboa/MDN/live-streaming.md

 Video Fallbacks
 ---------------

 Between DASH and HLS we can cover a significant portion of modern browsers but we still need a fallback if we want to support the rest.
-One popular method used by audio/video libraries

 One popular approach is to use a Flash fallback that supports RTMP.
 Of course we have the issue that we need to encode in three formats.